Enjoy the numerous night-time activities in Rotorua!

-Not satisfied with just daytime activities like whitewater rafting the famous Kaituna River, ziplining through an ancient forest canopy, or marvelling at our geothermal landscapes, many Rotorua tourism operators have created loads of evening experiences for you to enjoy.
-Who needs a proper bedtime on holiday, anyway?
+After you've ticked off your list of daytime activities like rafting the famous Kaituna River, ziplining through an ancient forest canopy, or marvelling at our geothermal landscapes, there's still heaps to do in Rotorua by the light of the moon.

 1. Geysers under the stars